-It’s Summertime, the season of warm days worth spending outdoors.
+It’s summertime, the season of warm days perfect for spending outdoors.
 Whatever your favourite activities in the open air are, I hope your yoga practice is on that list too.
-If not, I'll help you start!
+If not, I'm here to help you get started.

-Now that the Summer is in bloom, I thought you might need a helping hand with moving your yoga outdoors.
-For that occasion, I compiled for you a list of my top tips!
-They briefly summarise what I've learnt from running holistic yoga sessions outside of yoga studios.
-These took place either during my favourite Yoga & Sailing Retreat in Croatia (where every day we were rolling out our yoga mats in a new breath-taking location) or locally in Plymouth (where my popular bi-weekly Yoga on the Hoe classes lasted all the way to November last year, thanks to sheer enthusiasm of our attendees despite moody weather).
+Now that summer is in full bloom, I thought you might need a hand moving your yoga practice outdoors.
+For that occasion, I've compiled a list of my top tips!
+They briefly summarise what I've learned from running holistic yoga sessions outside of yoga studios.
+These sessions took place either during my favourite Yoga & Sailing Retreat in Croatia (where every day we rolled out our yoga mats in a breathtaking new location) or locally in Plymouth (where my popular bi-weekly Yoga on the Hoe classes lasted until November last year, thanks to the sheer enthusiasm of our attendees despite moody weather).

 1. Find the right spot

-Your surrounding has a significant impact on your wellbeing as well as your ability to focus, especially in your yoga practice.
-Choose a quiet, a bit isolated flat spot where you will have enough freedom to be yourself and connect with nature without judgement.
-You can consider anything from sparsely attended parks, lakes and river banks to beaches and meadows.
-Or take the chance to rediscover your own patio, balcony, garden, or even conservatory?
+Your surroundings have a significant impact on your wellbeing and your ability to focus, especially during your yoga practice.
+Choose a quiet, somewhat isolated flat spot where you can be yourself and connect with nature without judgment.
+Consider anything from sparsely attended parks, lakes, and riverbanks to beaches and meadows.
+Or take the chance to rediscover your own patio, balcony, garden, or conservatory.

 Great location – sea view – PERFECT!